gregsdennis/coding-for-smarties/published/2017/02/07/Eliminating Hard Dependencies.md

+# Eliminating Hard Dependencies

 You found it!
 After many hours of scouring the internet, you've finally discovered the library that does precisely what you need.
-Except... it has a dependency... on a package that your architect has declared unfit for your company. <!-- MORE --> Your options are:
+Except... it has a dependency... on a package that your architect has declared unfit for your company.
+Your options are:

 - Persuade your architect to accept this library because you really need it (not likely)
 - Download the source and eliminate the dependency (only works if the source is available)